senzing-garage/docker-compose-demo/docs/docker-compose-kafka-mysql/README.md

 ## Synopsis

-Using `docker-compose`, bring up a Senzing stack using Kafka and MySQL database.
+Using `docker-compose`, bring up a Senzing stack using Kafka and a MySQL database.

 ## Overview